 Thinking about it now, I believe this practice began as a matter of convenience to adapt to the international context, as Asian names often differ wildly in pronunciation and spelling, confusing for those without a specific background.
 Before delving into why I stopped using my ‘English name,’ let me share how I came up with ‘Ariel.’

-Around the age of 3 or 4, I was a huge fan of ‘The Little Mermaid’ movie.
-From that point onward, I simply decided to become ‘Ariel,’ and since I was living in the States at that time, people started calling me by that name.
-Even after returning to Korea at the age of 7, whenever I had the chance to introduce myself to a foreigner, I went by ‘Ariel.’
+Around the age of three or four, I was a huge fan of The Little Mermaid.
+From that point on, I simply decided to become “Ariel,” and since I was living in the States at the time, people started calling me by that name.
+Even after I returned to Korea a couple years later, I continued to introduce myself as Ariel whenever I met foreigners.
+(I’m sure many others also have similar stories about how they chose their English name!)

 While using the name, I thought it made life easier.
 However, a couple of years ago, a simple question from my partner, ‘Why are you not using your real name?’ made me reconsider this idea.
 When he heard my story, he encouraged me to use my Korean name, and despite the initial difficulty in pronunciation for him, he began calling me ‘Hyunji.’
 When he and his family members used my real name, I felt a sense of gratitude and realized it was a matter of personal choice.